Michael Jordan: Chaos in the Windy City: Reception

-GamePro gave the game a positive review.
-While they acknowledged that the blatant product placement is annoying, and criticized the controls as extremely difficult, they gave the game a positive recommendation based on its varied gameplay and "intense, complex levels".
+GamePros Lawrence Neves gave the game a positive review.
+While acknowledging that the blatant product placement is annoying, and criticized the controls as extremely difficult, Neves gave the game a positive recommendation based on its varied gameplay and "intense, complex levels".
 Nintendo Power commented on the game stating that "Michael has some cool moves" and noted the game's "good graphics" and that the "play control seems loose at times" and that it had "generic platform game enemies with simple AI".
-A reviewer for Next Generation gave it two out of five stars; although commending its concept, the magazine was critical to its backgrounds as "redundant" and that the mazes are "repetitious".
-Super Play gave the game an overall score of 83/100, praising the game for having many levels and sub levels despite noting its bizarre plot.
+A reviewer for Next Generation commended its concept but were critical about the backgrounds, which they found "redundant" and the mazes "repetitious".
+Super Play praised the game for having many levels and sub levels despite noting its bizarre plot.

 In September 1997, Nintendo Power had 12 staff members vote for the ten worst games of all time, with Michael Jordan: Chaos in the Windy City placed at seventh worst.
 The article said the game was not too poor, but was a waste of a license.